 Even though the content might be marked as sponsored content, it will be blending into the publisher’s native experience.

 When brands do this type of native marketing, the advertisements will be looking like a standard ad.

 However, there will be significant contextual relevance with the publisher itself.
 For example, we can think about a food brand that is currently promoting its own proprietary recipes on websites, publishing user-generated recipes as well.

 6. Custom Ads

-In a more generic way, a digital ad will be consisting of the following elements;
+In a more generic way, digital native advertising will be consisting of the following elements:

 - Ad creative (image, video etc.)